Electrical Panel Replacement in Morrison, Colorado

 How much does a panel replacement cost in Morrison?

 It depends on the scope.
-A straight panel swap is a different project than upgrading from 100 to 200 amps.
+A straight panel replacement is a different project than upgrading from 100 to 200 amps.
 Morrison's location in the foothills can add complexity depending on the service entrance setup.
 We provide free on-site estimates.
 There's no charge for the estimate.
-Our minimum project size is $2,000.

 Do I need a permit for electrical work in Morrison?